UPDATES Sign up to receive periodic updates from the Mindset Scholars Network.

 Lisa Quay is the Executive Director of the Mindset Scholars Network.
-Prior to her role with the Network, Lisa was a consultant specializing in strategy development and implementation, research and analysis, and business planning for non-profits and foundations.
-Lisa also served as a Program Officer for the Stupski Foundation, where she played a key role in creating its strategy to help students develop learning mindsets and skills.
-She has also held positions at the Chief Justice Earl Warren Institute on Law and Social Policy at the Berkeley School of Law, The Bridgespan Group, and Mathematica Policy Research.
-Lisa earned a bachelor’s degree from Oberlin College.
+She has previously held positions at the Stupski Foundation, the Chief Justice Earl Warren Institute on Law and Social Policy at the Berkeley School of Law, The Bridgespan Group, and Mathematica Policy Research.
+Across these roles, Lisa has focused on bridging research, practice, and policy in service of educational equity.
+She earned a bachelor’s degree from Oberlin College.

 The following contributors have authored content for the Mindset Scholars Network’s website and blog: